5 Ways to Dramatically Reduce Shopping Cart Abandoners

 Provide Options for Guest Checkout

-From the company’s perspective, guest checkout isn’t the most desirable.
+The faster a potential customer can complete a purchase the better in terms of conversion rate.
+This is what makes offering guest checkout a strong cart abandonment strategy.
+Now, from the company’s perspective, guest checkout isn’t the most desirable.
 However, if it gets you more sales, providing an option for guest checkout may pay off in the long run.
 At the very least, it’s worth crunching the numbers or running a survey to see how many of your site visitors are leaving you because you don’t offer guest checkout options.

 Pro tip: Offer incentives to sign up as a member.
 Some initial ideas include free shipping, instant coupons, and the promise not to spam your members’ inboxes.
 A good place to offer incentives is the “Thank you for ordering page,” where you can ask the user to save their details for future purchases.